jgj1018/TIL/Books & Lectures/[AI] Artificial Intelligence A-Z_Learn How To Build An AI.md

 - Markov decision processes (MDPs) provide a mathematical framework for modeling decision making in situations where outcomes are partly random and partly under the control of a decision maker.

 - V(s) = maxa(R(s,a)+y sigma P(s,a,s')V(s'))

+- Plan is when you know exactly what you need to do.